paulcair/paulcairns/content/skillsportfolio/electro-mechanics/6-dof-robot/index.md

 Now that the matrices have been defined it is time to find the transformation matrices from frames 1 to 3.

+### Step 1.4: Define the tool frame
+In my case the robot also has a tool frame that is a simple mechanism that closes the end effector base on a given rotation input into servo 1.
+In my case rotation of the tool frame has a zero rotation with relation to frame 5 and will only have a translation in y and a gap size in x based on the servo input value.

-### Step 1.4: Find the homogeneous transformation matrix from base frame to frame 3
+### Step 1.5: Find the homogeneous transformation matrix from base frame to frame 3

 To find the homogeneous transformation matrix from the base frame 0 to frame 3 we multiply the first three transformation matrices together using the following equation.